wearesupercharged/jobs/instructions/angular-challenge/README.md

 - [iamsupercharged](https://github.com/iamsupercharged) (rayan@supercharged.gg)

-**App Replication**
+**Video overlay Replication**

-Build an Angular app that replicates the look and behavior of the given example (or borderlands.mp4 found in same directory):
+Build an Angular app that replicates the look and behavior of the given video overlay example (or borderlands.mp4 found in same directory):

 ![](borderlands.gif)